cilium/cilium/Documentation/gettingstarted/bandwidth-manager.rst

 This guide explains how to configure Cilium's bandwidth manager to optimize TCP and UDP workloads and efficiently rate limit individual Pods if needed through the help of EDT (Earliest Departure Time) and eBPF.
+Cilium's bandwidth manager is also prerequisite for enabling BBR congestion control for Pods as outlined :ref:`below<BBR Pods>`.

 The bandwidth manager does not rely on CNI chaining and is natively integrated into Cilium instead.
 Hence, it does not make use of the `bandwidth CNI